Porting is when an existing Nationwide borrower moves home and transfers their mortgage product for the remainder of its term.

 If you need to rekey a porting application, please ensure you have cancelled the original application.
 You won't be able to locate the current mortgage through the system to start a new application if there is an open case in the background.

-There are a small number of porting exceptions which can't be submitted via NFI Online and need to be submitted by completing a Manual Mortgage Illustration Request form:
+There are a small number of porting exceptions which can't be submitted via NFI Online and need to be submitted by completing a Mortgage application form, these are: